awsdocs/aws-encryption-sdk-docs/doc_source/about-versions.md

 + `RequireEncryptAllowDecrypt` — The AWS Encryption SDK must encrypt with key commitment\.
 It can decrypt ciphertexts encrypted with or without key commitment\.
 + `RequireEncryptRequireDecrypt` \(default\) — The AWS Encryption SDK must encrypt with key commitment\.
 It only decrypts ciphertexts with key commitment\.
 If you are migrating from an earlier version of the AWS Encryption SDK to version 2\.0\.*x*, set the commitment policy to a value that assures that you can decrypt all existing ciphertexts that your application might encounter\.
 You are likely to adjust this setting over time\.

+## Version 2\.1\.*x*<a name="version-2.1"></a>

+For the AWS Encryption CLI, version 2\.1\.*x* is the version that includes specified wrapping keys and key commitment\.
+This is equivalent to version 2\.0\.*x* in other programming languages\.

+For information about version 2\.1\.*x* of the AWS Encryption CLI, see [Version 2\.0\.*x*](#version-2)\.

+## Version 2\.2\.*x*<a name="version2.2.x"></a>

+Version 2\.2\.*x* supports all of the security features offered in the previous versions of the AWS Encryption SDK including digital signatures\.

+**Digital signatures**
+To improve handling of [digital signatures](concepts.md#digital-sigs) when decrypting, the AWS Encryption SDK includes the following features:
++ *non\-streaming mode* — returns plaintext only after processing all input, including verifying the digital signature if present\.
+This feature prevents you from using plaintext before verifying the digital signature\.
+Use this feature whenever you decrypt data encrypted with digital signatures \(the default algorithm suite\)\.
+For example, because the AWS Encryption CLI always processes data in streaming mode, use the `--buffer` parameter when decrypting ciphertext with digital signatures\.
++ *unsigned\-only decryption mode* — this feature only decrypts unsigned ciphertext\.
+If decryption encounters a digital signature in the ciphertext, the operation fails\.
+Use this feature to avoid unintentionally processing plaintext from signed messages before verifying the signature\.

+**Limiting encrypted data keys**
+You can limit the number of [encrypted data keys](configure.md#config-limit-keys) in an encrypted message to help you detect a misconfigured master key provider or keyring when encrypting or a malicious ciphertext when decrypting messages\.

+You should limit encrypted data keys when you decrypt messages from an untrusted source\.
+It prevents unnecessary, expensive, and potentially exhaustive calls to your key infrastructure\.